Zanecrc1/POLAR-SARS-CoV-2-Automation-for-OT-2/README.md

 <br>

 ## Setup
-Be sure to clean the OT-s robot before setting up any run.
+Be sure to clean the OT-2 robot before setting up any run.
 See the Opentrons guide on how to do this [here](https://support.opentrons.com/en/articles/1795522-cleaning-your-ot-2)
 ### Deck Layout
 ![Screen Shot 2020-08-03 at 2](https://user-images.githubusercontent.com/43655550/89315974-1c0c2e00-d641-11ea-8775-24df214e9456.png)
 <br>